MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_3.md

 ---
 task:
-    title: 'Task 3: Collaborate with Pages'
+    title: 'Task 3: Collaborate using Pages'
 ---

 # Task 3: Collaborate Using Pages